Quick Answers (What Most Golfers Actually Need to Know)

 Why it wins: Tiger Woods uses Full Swing.
 That's the marketing pitch, and honestly, it works.
 But the KIT earns its spot on merit — it's one of the only consumer launch monitors that uses both radar AND infrared optical sensors simultaneously.
 Dual-technology tracking means you get the best of both worlds.

 What matters: The KIT combines 3D Doppler radar with infrared light-bar sensors for what Full Swing calls "fusion tracking."
 Ball data from optical.
 Club data from radar.
-The result is comprehensive, accurate readings that don't require metallic balls or stickers.
+The result is comprehensive, accurate readings that don't require metallic balls or stickers, ideal for detailed analytical review.
 Sixteen data points per swing.
 Works indoors and outdoors seamlessly.

 The real story: Full Swing made their name with commercial simulator installations in country clubs and tour vans.
 The KIT is their consumer play, and it shows — the build quality is premium, the software integration is smooth, and the data is reliable.
 The criticism?
 At ~$4,000-5,000, it's priced in SkyTrak+ territory but competes more with the Uneekor QED in terms of data quality.
 Some users report the app experience isn't as polished as FlightScope or SkyTrak.
 But if you want the "tour approved" pedigree and genuinely excellent tracking, it delivers.